rlangoy/ZedBoard-BareMetal-Examples/README.txt

               The example show impements a structure describing the UART and some registers bitmask.The sample dosent depent on U-Boot (to setup the baudrate etc)
+.\Hello04 ->  Same example as in Hello03 but seperates the "main" program
+              and the UART functions (located in xuartps.h)

 BUILD REQUIREMENTS
 ==================